povio/bolt-template/rules/povio-ui-rules.md

 ALWAYS use components and hooks from @povio/ui.
 NEVER use default HTML elements when @povio/ui has an equivalent.

+Code Examples: See `src/pages/code-examples/` for working examples of buttons, inputs, modals, tables, and toasts. **NEVER modify files in this directory** - they are reference examples only.

 Key Rules:
 - Use `Typography` instead of HTML text elements
 - Use `useForm`/`useFormAutosave` for forms (pass `formControl` to inputs)